 1. Fundamental Law

-The Fundamental Law (Fundamental Law of Hungary promulgated on 25 April 2011) sits at the apex of the legislative hierarchy in Hungary, and every other law must be compatible with it.
-The Fundamental Law was enacted by the National Assembly, and an amendment requires a two-thirds majority of the votes of all members of the Assembly [Article S(2) of the Fundamental Law].
+The Fundamental Law of Hungary (promulgated on 25 April 2011), sits at the apex of the legislative hierarchy in Hungary, and every other law must be compatible with it.
+The Fundamental Law was enacted by the Hungarian Parliament (also known as the National Assembly), and an amendment requires a two-thirds majority of the votes of all Members of Parliament (Article S(2) of the Fundamental Law).

-The Fundamental Law of Hungary consists of six sections: a preamble entitled the National Avowal, as well as the sections entitled Foundation (Articles A–T), Freedom and Responsibility (Articles I–XXXI), the State (Articles 1–54), Special Legal Orders and Closing Provisions.
+The Fundamental Law consists of six sections: a preamble entitled National Avowal as well as the sections entitled Foundation (Articles A to U), Freedom and Responsibility (Articles I to XXXI), The State (Articles 1 to 54), Special Legal Orders, and Closing and Miscellaneous Provisions.

-The section entitled Foundation contains general provisions and prescribes:
+The section entitled Foundation contains general provisions and defines the following:

 - the form of government,